-- Baptismal records could include baptism dates, including a child’s names and the parents’ residence and names.
+- Baptismal records could include baptism dates, including a child’s name and the parent’s residence and names.
 In some circumstances, the mother’s maiden name is given.
-Also included could be witnesses’ names and names of the godparents.
-Sometimes their residence and relationship to infants are listed, so maybe able to find the names of the grandparents’ names and residence.
+Also included could be the witnesses’ names and the names of the godparents.
+Sometimes their residence and relationship to infants are listed, so they may find the grandparents’ names and residences.

 - Death/burial records: The name of the deceased and the burial date of the deceased.
-Often the age and cause of death and residence can also be listed, along with the spouse’s name.
+The age and cause of death and residence can often be listed, along with the spouse’s name.
 For decreased children, the records should also list the parent’s name.

-Most Vietnamese researchers will not use the church records as this will affect only about 7% of the total Vietnamese population.
+Most Vietnamese researchers will not use the church records as this affects only about 7% of the Vietnamese population.
 But if your ancestors were Christian, especially for a long time, this would be an option for you to find their records.
 There are entire villages with a catholic parish, and most, if not all, the village is Christian.
-These church records can be found at the individual churches or parishes, and some are also at the National Archives.
+These church records can be found at individual churches or parishes, and some are also at the National Archives.

 National Archives and Office of Foreign Affairs

-There are three National Archives in Vietnam and the Office of Foreign Affairs that could have some records.
+Three National Archives in Vietnam and the Office of Foreign Affairs could have some records.
 But there is no set system to access the records and why they can be accessed.
 This is really on a case-by-case basis.

-Here is the information of the National Archives and the Office of Foreign Affairs:
+Here is the information from the National Archives and the Office of Foreign Affairs:

 - Office of Vietnamese Ministry of Foreign Affairs: No. 1 Ton That Dam, Ba Dinh, Ha Noi, The Office of Ministry of Foreign Affairs has the more current (present-day) records in Vietnam.